Part 2. How to Manage Your Infrastructure as Code

 Documentation

 If your infrastructure is defined as code, then the state of your infrastructure is in source files that anyone can read, rather than locked away in a single person’s head.
-In other words, IaC acts as documentation, allowing everyone in the organization to understand how things work.
+In other words, IaC acts as a form of documentation, allowing everyone in the organization to understand how things work.

 Version control